emissions-api/infrastructure/README.md

 ### Installation

-First run the `user.yml` playbook to create the administrative user om the host.
+First run the `user.yml` playbook to create the administrative user on the host.

 After that you can run the `setup.yml` which bundles the remaining playbooks.
 You need to have access to the vault for that.